joshuadavidthomas/django-bird/ROADMAP.md

 Hot 🔥 take: if you're using Tailwind, you should ditch most of Tailwind's atomic classes and write your styles in a CSS file (shocking, I know!), but process it with Tailwind.
 This gives you modern CSS power without the atomic class juggling, plus you still get to use Tailwind's awesome design system -- which in my mind is _the_ reason to use Tailwind CSS.
 I could take or leave the atomic styles, but that design system I cannot develop without.

-I'd love for django-bird components to support this workflow, letting you write clean, Tailwind-processed styles right in your components.
+I'd love for bird components to support this workflow, letting you write clean, Tailwind-processed styles right in your components.

 Here's how a button component using Tailwind's design system might look in django-bird: